To register and vote in Clark County you must:

 - City and town halls

-- Motor Voter - register to vote when you apply for your driver's license
+- Driver licensing offices - register to vote when you apply for your driver license

-- Military and Overseas Voters can find the on-line version of the Federal Post Card Application at:
+- Military and overseas voters can find the Federal Post Card Application at:

 - Legal name